 If you’re looking for a hard money loan, these lenders can provide you with competitive terms and a wide selection of options.
 The right one for you depends on a few things, including where you live, what type of loan you’re looking for, and what terms you can qualify for with each.

 As with any other credit decision, it’s important to look at several options before settling on one.
 Consider going through the pre-approval process with a few private money lenders in your state to see how the terms compare.
-Then pick the one that provides the best fit at the lowest rate.
+Then consider picking the one that provides the best fit at the lowest rate.

-A private loan or hard money can be an option for a first-time business owner or any other small business owner with bad credit, although the short-term repayment plans and high interest rates may be a reason not to go this route.
 You may also consider business credit cards, which can be easier to qualify for and have more favorable terms.
 You can find out which financing options you are more likely to qualify for using Nav — just sign up to see your options.

-This article currently has 9 ratings with an average of 4.5 stars.
+This article currently has 10 ratings with an average of 5 stars.